bitfwdcommunity/Blockathon/README.md

 - Finances/ Budget / Sponsorship - How are you going to finance the event?
 - Speakers / Judges - Who will be speaking?
 - Prizes - What will the attendees be awarded?

-- Marketing - How are you going to market your event and get people to come?
+## Marketing
+- Duration
+- Website
--
+- Social Media Channels

 ## During the Event
 - Preparation (Chairs / Wifi / Powe sockets/ Registration / Dietary / XX)
 - Sample agenda picture again
-- Organising Team - (MC / Logisitics / Social media )
+- Organising Team - (MC with time constraints / Logisitics / Social media )
 - Presenting the problem...
 - Arrival of the guests (Telegram)
 - Following the Format
 - Catering (Food and drinks)
 - Format of the presentation at the end of the day
-- During the Pitch
+- During the Pitch (MC / Time constraints)
 - End of the Pitch + Celebration/Networking

 ## After the Event